ahmed-jtt745/Practice-repo/README.md

 11. Build a navbar with logo + links, stacked on mobile but horizontal on desktop.
 12. Create a responsive 3-column grid for features that collapses to 1 column on mobile.
 13. Create a responsive hero section with a diagonal cut with text on the left and picture on the right side.
+14. Create a simple page with sidebar section that collapses on width < 768px

 The questions will be updated as I will progress further